Week 2: August 18-22

 The time to begin writing an article is when you have finished it to your satisfaction.
 By that time you begin to clearly and logically perceive what it is you really want to say. ~Mark Twain

-Tuesday: Body Paragraph #1 and #2 finished in class.
+Tuesday: Body Paragraph #2 (Cyclops) rough draft done in class.
 Some students may be behind here so encourage to finish at home.
+Read aloud the Daybook (DB) Lesson #6 poem The Last Wolfe (focus on details in text),

 Thursday: So far, the students are very familiar with the essay writing terms (Jane Schaffer) used to discuss body paragraph sentences.
 For example, you may ask your student to define a concrete detail, commentary, closing sentence, topic sentence, and for body paragraphs 1 and 2, we use the the connection sentence.
 Today we will work in small groups and use peer editing skills to evaluate one another's 3 body paragraphs.